 Esophageal stricture can be caused by:

-Proton pump inhibitors (acid-blocking medicines) can keep a peptic stricture from returning.
+Proton pump inhibitors (acid-blocking medicines) can keep an acid reflux-related stricture from returning.
 Surgery is rarely needed.

 If you have eosinophilic esophagitis, you may need to take medicines or make changes to your diet to reduce the inflammation.
 In some cases, dilation is done.

 The stricture may come back in the future.
-This would require a repeat dilation.
+This may require a repeat dilation.